 I am the first to admit that I assumed that making better choices like choosing Fairtrade would break the bank - or you know, just add a few extra pounds onto something I sometimes feel a little on the guilty side for buying it out some days anyway.
 I am that person, that heads to a fancy local coffee shop, is sucked into buying many things alongside my coffee, and don't necessarily enjoy it anyway. £8 later and not much happier.

 I had never thought of going to Greggs for coffee before.
 The odd pastry - Cheese and Onion Pasty for me, Sausage Roll for the boyf, but never coffee.
-I guess it's just the norm, you have your go-to coffee places and that's that BUT IT'S TIME TO BREAK THAT MOULD
+I guess it's just the norm, you have your go-to coffee places and that's that BUT IT'S TIME TO BREAK THAT MOULD.

-Greggs coffee is made with unique blend of freshly ground Arabica and Robusta coffee beans which are slow-roasted and it creates a delicious full flavour.
+Greggs coffee is made with a unique blend of freshly ground Arabica and Robusta coffee beans which are slow-roasted and it creates a delicious full flavour.
 I love my coffee - and my boyfriend even more so, and since I've got him hooked.
 It tastes incredible and it's so affordable.

 By picking up your coffee from Greggs, your supporting the Fairtrade movement and you're supporting the people who grow and make your coffee in the first place.
 If we can make that choice and it doesn't cost us any extra and it's easily accessible then why shouldn't we?